20centcroak/github-cheatsheet/cheatsheet.md

   git checkout -b \<new-branch-name\>
 HEAD is now at 213cf6c... my first commit message

+*Head* is said "detached", meaning that it does not point on a branch lable but directly on a commit.
+It is fine to review files in this sepecific version, but if we want to work on these files, we should create a branch.
 Following the given instruction, create a branch frol this state:

     git checkout -b featureFromFirstCommit
 >Switched to a new branch 'featureFromFirstCommit'